-There are two basic types of condition: traumatic pneumothorax and non-traumatic pneumothorax.
-The first is a result of an injury that has happened to the chest or the lung wall, which could occur after a motor vehicle accident, from broken ribs or after a hard hit to the chest playing contact sports.
-Non-traumatic pneumothorax happens spontaneously and primary spontaneous pneumothorax occurs in people who have no known lung disease.
-Secondary spontaneous pneumothorax is more likely to appear in older people with known lung problems.
+Traumatic pneumothorax results from an injury to the chest or the lung wall.
+Such injuries could occur after a motor vehicle accident, from broken ribs or after a hard hit to the chest playing contact sports.

 The main symptoms of pneumothorax are: